 Being in relationships that feel bad is unhealthy and unhappy – and not being in relationships with others can also feel bad, unhealthy and unhappy.
 This is why many individuals, especially females, will remain in unhealthy situations even though they do not want to continue in a dysfunctional relationship.

-The effects of depression is one topic often discussed in the health advocacy program.
+The effects of depression is one topic often discussed in the whole health patient advocacy program.
 In numerous studies, loneliness (especially in the elderly) has been shown to have a significant impact on an individual’s health and well-being in addition to their feeling of being valued or loved.
 Depression is a real problem for those experiencing loneliness.
 Depression has an immediate impact on an individual’s health and ability to function.

 Relationships with pets has increased dramatically over the last 10 years in the U.S. Pets can eliminate the sense of being “alone” or lonely and have proven to have healing effects on individuals of all ages and all stages of illness.